Lawn Care 1

 Lawn Care

-There are many factors that contribute to the health of a lawn.
-Some of those factors are over/under watering, foot traffic, dogs/pets, lack of iron, over/under fertilizing among many more.
-Below you will find some of the treatments we recommend keeping a healthy lawn.
-Desert Roots landscaping recommends that you deep water your lawn at least 2 weeks prior to treating your lawn with core aeration to promote moisture to reduce the stress of the lawn.
+Many factors contribute to the health of a lawn.
+Some of those factors are over/under watering, foot traffic, dogs/pets, lack of iron, and over/under fertilizing.
+Below you will find some of the treatments we recommend for keeping a healthy lawn.
+Desert Roots Landscaping recommends that you deep water your lawn at least 2 weeks before treating your lawn with core aeration to promote moisture to reduce the stress of the lawn.
 We mark all your sprinkler heads before we begin core aeration to ensure we do not damage any of your sprinkler heads.
-We also check your sprinkler system after to make sure the direction of the sprinkler heads where not altered.
+We also check your sprinkler system to ensure the direction of the sprinkler heads where not altered.
 We will replace any sprinkler heads that get damaged by our equipment.

 Core Aeration is helpful when the soil has become compacted due to the accumulation small organic particles such as leaves, dirt, sticks etc. The compactness of the dirt then reduces the amount of oxygen delivered to the root system of the lawn.
 When lawns do not have enough oxygen, it is difficult for the roots to absorb water, and nutrients which will deteriorate the appearance of your lawn.
 Core aeration can be performed on a yearly basis to make sure your lawn has enough oxygen and nutrients reaching the root system.
 Signs that your lawn needs core aeration is brown spots, water pooling or slow water absorption, fertilizers not functioning properly when you treat your lawn.